rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 Like `.hdl` files, `.asm` files will have a .tst and .cmp file together.
 However, `.asm` files are test in the CPU emulator:

-1. Open the Simulation tools folder and open the CPUEmulator.bat.
+1. Open the Simulation tools folder and open the `CPUEmulator.bat` file.
 2. Press file > load program, then select the program you want to test.
 3. Press file > load script, then select the .tst file for the program you selected.
 4. Press run > run, to run the script (you can adjust the speed in the slow-fast dial).